‘Bounce Arcade’ is Like VR Pinball for Your Fists—And Exactly the Kind of Creativity VR Needs to Thrive

 SEE ALSO

-It took decades of work to find these core mechanics and eventually turn them into the huge games we know and love today.
-But, all that work was done specifically for flatscreen games made for controllers or keyboards and mice.
+It took decades of work to find these core mechanics and for them to eventually evolve into the huge games we know and love today.
+There’s a lot that’s been established at this point.

 When a new medium like VR comes along—with a whole new kind of input like 6DOF motion controllers—we can borrow from the flatscreen realm, but ultimately the medium needs to invent the mechanics that feel truly native to it.

 Many VR games borrow too much from the world of flatscreen gaming.
 They don’t sufficiently answer the question ‘why play this in VR instead of on a flat screen?’.
-And these games tend not to find much commercial success.
+And these games unfortunately tend not to find much commercial success.

-Then something like Beat Saber comes along.
-Rhythm games have been around for a long time; but Beat Saber took the overall concept of a rhythm game and paired it with a core mechanic that is truly VR-native.
+Rhythm games have been around for a long time; but Beat Saber took the overall concept of a rhythm game and paired it with a core mechanic that is truly native to VR.
 The way you use your body to slice cubes in Beat Saber can’t be replicated in any medium other than VR.

 Beat Saber found a core mechanic that feels great in VR.
-And one day that mechanic will be the foundation for a game that’s not just the arcadey expression of the mechanic, but a large and complex game instead.
+And one day that mechanic will be the foundation for a game that’s not just the arcade-y expression of the mechanic, but a large and complex game instead.

 There’s been other core VR mechanics discovered thus far.
 Like Gorilla Tag’s unique movement—which can’t be replicated outside of VR—that turned the simple game of tag into one of Quest’s most successful titles and spawned a whole new genre of games based on this VR-native mechanic.